How to Hit a 5 Iron: A Beginner’s Guide to Solid Shots

 With elite club speed, professional golfers exceed 200 yards routinely with their longer irons, and in this case, the 5-iron.

-Tour pros routinely reach more than 220 yards when they hit a 5-iron, making it a dynamic weapon in their golf bag when they swing a club from this distance.
+Tour pros routinely reach more than 220 yards when they hit a 5-iron, making it a dynamic weapon in their golf bag when they swing a club from this distance with enough speed.

 Intermediate Golfer